 Whereas any marriage in Nevada can end in divorce, only a few marriages are eligible to be annulled.
 The two main legal grounds for annulment are:

-- The wedding was not lawful to begin with (“void”), or
+- Your wedding was not lawful to begin with (“void”), or

-- One of the spouses did not give meaningful consent to get married (“voidable”)
+- You or your spouse did not give meaningful consent to get married (“voidable”)

-Even though a Nevada annulment is not a divorce, annulments typically involve divorce-like proceedings where courts have to determine how to divide property and child custody in Nevada.
+Even though a Nevada annulment is not a divorce, annulments typically involve divorce-like proceedings where courts must determine how to divide property and child custody.

 In this article, our Las Vegas family law attorneys discuss how to get a marriage annulled in Nevada:

-- 3. How to get a marriage annulled
+- 4. How long do you have to get a marriage annulled?

-- 5. Alimony, division of property, and child custody
+- 7. How do annulments affect alimony, division of property, and child custody?

 Both divorces and annulments legally terminate a Nevada marriage.
 However, the two concepts are distinct.

-Annulments retroactively invalidate a marriage from the beginning.
-Legally, it is as if the marriage never existed.
+Annulments retroactively invalidate your marriage from the beginning.
+Legally, it is as if your marriage never existed.

-In contrast, a divorce terminates a valid marriage beginning on the date the court grants a decree of divorce.
-The marriage itself remains valid from the date of the marriage through the date of the divorce.
+In contrast, a divorce terminates your valid marriage beginning on the date the court grants a decree of divorce.
+Your marriage itself remains valid from the date of the marriage through the date of the divorce.

 It is common for Catholics to pursue annulments instead of divorce since Catholicism does not permit remarriage following a divorce.
 It is also common for couples who enter into very short, ill-advised marriages to seek an annulment instead of divorce, such as Britney Spears did after her first wedding in Las Vegas in 2004.1

 All marriages can end by divorce, but only some may end by annulments.
-For a marriage to be annulled in Nevada, it must be “void” or “voidable.”
+For your marriage to be annulled in Nevada, it must be “void” or “voidable.”

 In Nevada, some weddings are automatically void.
-Even if the two people hold themselves out as married and believe they are married, these marriages are still void.
+Even if you and your partner hold yourselves out as married and believe you are married, your marriage is automatically void if:

-- Either spouse is married to another person during the marriage (bigamy).2
+- You or your partner are married to another person during the marriage (bigamy).2

 In Nevada, there are four types of voidable marriages:

-- One of the parties was under 18 and parental consent was not obtained at the time of marriage;3
+- You or your spouse was under 18 years old, and parental consent was not obtained at the time of marriage;3

-- There was a “want of understanding” between the couple at the time of the marriage.
-This means that one of the spouses could not have consented due to:
+- There was a “want of understanding” between you and your spouse at the time of the marriage.
+This means that one of you could not have consented due to:

 - Insanity,